-Today in office, while in the middle of preparing a presentation, I got a call and this is how the conversation went:
+Today in the office, while in the middle of preparing a presentation, I got a call on Are You Insured and this is how the conversation went:

 Caller: Hi, is that Anuradha